27% APRaverage credit card rate today

 FAQ

-No. Checking your rate uses a soft credit inquiry that won't affect your credit score.
-A hard inquiry only happens if you choose a lender and apply.
+No. Shopping your rate with us uses a soft credit inquiry, which is invisible to lenders and does not affect your credit score.
+A hard inquiry only happens if you formally apply with a lender.

-Credit impact.
 Checking your rate uses a soft credit inquiry that won't affect your credit score.
-A hard inquiry only happens if you apply with a lender.
+Hard inquiry only when you apply with a lender.